ERIS: Enhancing Privacy and Scalability in Federated Learning via Federated Shard Aggregation: Abstract

 \section{Abstract}

-Scaling federated learning (FL) to billion-parameter models introduces critical trade-offs between communication efficiency, model accuracy, and privacy guarantees.
-Existing solutions often tackle these challenges in isolation, sacrificing accuracy or relying on costly cryptographic tools.
-We propose \textsc{eris}, a serverless FL framework that balances privacy and accuracy while eliminating the server bottleneck and distributing the communication load. \textsc{eris} combines a model partitioning strategy, distributing aggregation across multiple client-side aggregators, with a distributed shifted gradient compression mechanism.
-We theoretically prove that \textsc{eris} (i) converges at the same rate as FedAvg under standard assumptions, and (ii) bounds mutual information leakage inversely with the number of aggregators, enabling strong privacy guarantees with no accuracy degradation.
-Experiments across image and text tasks, including large language models, confirm that \textsc{eris} achieves FedAvg-level accuracy while substantially reducing communication cost and improving robustness to membership inference and reconstruction attacks, without relying on heavy cryptography or noise injection.
+Scaling Federated Learning (FL) to billion-parameter models forces a challenging trade-off between privacy, scalability, and model utility.
+Existing solutions often tackle these challenges in isolation, sacrificing accuracy, relying on costly cryptographic tools, or introducing communication and optimization inefficiencies that affect convergence.
+We introduce \textsc{eris}, an FL framework centered on \emph{Federated Shard Aggregation} (FSA), a novel mechanism that partitions each client update into non-overlapping shards whose aggregation is distributed across multiple client-side aggregators.
+FSA removes the central aggregation bottleneck, limits the information visible to any single observer, and preserves the centralized FL update after reassembly. \textsc{eris} can further readily integrate Distributed Shifted Compression (DSC) to reduce transmitted payloads and exposed coordinates.
+We prove that \textsc{eris} preserves convergence under standard assumptions and bounds mutual information leakage by the observable fraction of each update, decreasing with the number of client-side aggregators, and with the compression level when DSC is enabled.
+Experiments across image and text tasks, including large language models, show that \textsc{eris} achieves FedAvg-level utility while substantially reducing communication bottlenecks and improving robustness to membership inference and reconstruction attacks, without relying on heavy cryptography or utility-degrading perturbations.